How To Make Nanaimo Bars

 - Store these in an airtight container and serve chilled.
 The filling in the centre can soften a lot when not chilled and anyone who bites into these delicious bars will have an explosion of custard filling comes out from all sides.

-I hope you guys enjoyed this simple but delicious recipe with me.
+I hope you guys enjoyed this simple but delicious chocolate bars recipe with me.
+Please remember to check my other chocolate recipes.
 Please comment in the comments section below, or feel free to share with your family and friends on social media.
 I’ll see you all on the following recipe.
 Happy baking!

 How To Make Nanaimo Bars